-Aside from your initial enrollment period there are two other annual enrollment periods where you can change plans.
-If want a supplemental plan your initial enrollment period for that is 60 days after you successfully enroll in Part B. Get the details in the next section “Medicare Enrollment Peroids”.
+Aside from your initial enrollment period, there are two other annual enrollment periods where you can change plans.
+If you want a supplemental plan, your initial enrollment period for that is 60 days after you successfully enroll in Part B. Get the details in the next section “Medicare Enrollment Periods.”

 Medicare Enrollment Periods

-Original Medicare has an initial enrollment period and then two annual enrollment periods where you can switch your plan.
+Original Medicare has an initial enrollment period and then two annual enrollment periods during which you can switch your plan.
 Medicare Advantage, Part D, and Medigap also have their own enrollment rules.
 Let’s take a look at how Medicare enrollment works: